Pinta (yacht): 1993, Year of the Cups

-In 1993 Willi Illbruck gathered a new crew for the 1992 build Judel/Vrolijk designed One-Tonner, including Russell Coutts as skipper/tactician, Peter Lester as helmsman, Don Cowie, Ross 'Roscow' Halcrow, Alan Smith, Niels Henrik Sodemann, Uwe Roch, Gunnar Knierim, Thomas 'Beppo' Michaelsen and Arne Wilcken.
+In 1993, Willi Illbruck gathered a new crew for the 1992 build Judel/Vrolijk designed One-Tonner, including Russell Coutts as skipper/tactician, Peter Lester as helmsman, Don Cowie, Ross 'Roscow' Halcrow, Alan Smith, Niels Henrik Sodemann, Uwe Roch, Gunnar Knierim, Thomas 'Beppo' Michaelsen and Arne Wilcken.

-1993 turned out to become the most successful year in Pinta’s history, the “Year of the Cups”.
+1993 marked a peak in the most successful year in Pinta's history, the "Year of the Cups".
 The Pinta crew started 1993 by winning the One Ton Cup in Cagliari, Sardinia sailing for Royal New Zealand Yacht Squadron, New Zealand.

 The Pinta team sailed for Germany in Admiral's Cup, with German Jörg Diesch replacing Peter Lester as helmsman.

-In 1993 after twenty-three years IOR (International Offshore Rule) was the primary rule for racing around the world.
-As a swan song, the 1993 Champagne Mumm Admiral's Cup was keen, tight and incident-filled.
-The German team of Pinta, Rubin XII (Hans-Otto Schumann) and Container (Udo Schütz) were outsiders before the start, but clinched victory with 279.13 points seven races later by the narrowest ever margin, 0.25 points.
-The victory was even slimmer than that of the French in 1991.
+In 1993, after twenty-three years, IOR (International Offshore Rule) was the primary rule for racing around the world.

+In the 1993 Champagne Mumm Admiral's Cup the German team of Pinta, Rubin XII (Hans-Otto Schumann) and Container (Udo Schütz) were outsiders before the start but clinched victory with 279.13 points seven races later by the narrowest ever margin, 0.25 points.

-It was a fine reward for the Germans, winners of the series in 1973, 1983 and 1985, especially as Willi Illbruck, owner of Pinta, and Hans-Otto Schumann, on his twelfth Rubin, had supported the event for three decades.
+It was the fourth win for the Germans, who also won the series in 1973, 1983 and 1985.
 Schumann was part of the 1973 and 1985 winning teams, having started his run of twelve Admiral's Cups as far back as 1963.
 Willi Illbruck was a member of the 1983 line-up.

+Willi Illbruck, owner of Pinta, and Hans-Otto Schumann, on his twelve Rubins, had supported the event for three decades.

-In 1994 the Pinta crew was awarded with the Silberne Lorbeerblatt, the highest sports award in Germany.
+In 1994, the Pinta crew was awarded with the Silberne Lorbeerblatt, the highest sports award in Germany.